-The board has engaged in an extensive and intensive process, detailed here and in other public documents, to assess the feasibility of establishing an upper payment limit in Oregon as a method for improving drug affordability.
-Our discussions establish the complexity of the concept, the implementation, and regulatory considerations such an approach would warrant.
+The board has engaged in an extensive and intensive process, detailed here and in other public documents, to assess the feasibility of establishing an upper payment limitUPL in Oregon as a method for improving drug affordability.
+First and foremost, any recommendations must support our charter to protect residents of Oregon, state and local governments, commercial health plans, health care providers, pharmacies licensed in Oregon and others within the health care system in this state from the high costs of prescription drugs.
+Our discussions establish the complexity of the UPL concept and the implementation and regulatory considerations such an approach would warrant.
 As has been noted in public meetings, the establishment of a UPL would require flexibility of approach and adequate, likely lengthy, time to develop and test models, assess impacts, and implement through the rulemaking process (including public comment).
+Any discussions of establishing a UPL must be thoughtful and self-aware; the approach must be cautious and inclusive of stakeholder concerns; and any process must consider the complexity of health care delivery and the prescription drug supply chain.